Welcome to the Library

 - Citation Help

-The Mission of the McLain Middle/High School Library Media Center is to teach students how to read, comprehend, and analyze information effectively and to encourage and empower students to be life-long 21st Century learners.
+The Mission of the McLain Junior High/High School Library Media Center is to teach students how to read, comprehend, and analyze information effectively and to encourage and empower students to be life-long 21st Century learners.

 This mission is accomplished by: